-MEETING OF THE PUBLIC TRUST BOARD - 7 TH MARCH 2019 Monthly Nurse Staffing Repo ort - January 2019 Data AGENDA ITEM: 8 Report Author and Job Angie Davies Responsible Dr Karen Dunderdale Title: Associate Director of Nursing - Director: Director of Nursing Workforce Action Required Approve □ Discuss □ Info rm ⊠ Assure Executive Summary January continued to see the opening of additional capacity beds which in the continued use of additional temporary staffing.
-The staffing gal exacerbated by an increase in sickness across site and this in turn increase pressures to fill shifts at short notice.
-We maintained our overall position of registered nurse shift fill rate are 95% fill rate across nights and dipped slighty as an overall position on around 90%.
-Temporary staffing spend and useage remains lower that time last year and there was no use of off framework agency nurses dumonth.
-The quality indicators for January demonstrate that staffing levels have a detrimental effect on patient harm.
-Recommendation The Trust Board is requested recommendations as needed. to note the c ontents of the report and make Does this report mitigate BAF Objective No 5: Establish a substantive wo orkforce that reduces our risk included in the BAF or Trust Risk Registers? expenditure on agency staff. please outline Corporate Risk No 11: Failure t o assure safe n urse staffing levels.
-Resource implications None Legal and Equality and Diversity implications None Strategic Objectives Safe, high quality care ⊠ Care at h ome 🗆 Partners ⊠ Value co leagues □ Resources ⊠
+MEETING OF THE PUBLIC TRUST BOARD - 7 TH MARCH 2019 Monthly Nurse Staffing Repo ort - January 2019 Data AGENDA ITEM: 8 Report Author and Job Angie Davies Responsible Dr Karen Dunderdale Title: Associate Director of Nursing - Director: Director of Nursing Workforce Action Required Approve Discuss Info rm ⊠ Assure □] Executive Summary January continued to see the opening of additional capacity beds which resulted in the continued use of additional temporary staffing.
+The staffing gaps were exacerbated by an increase in sickness across site and this in turn increased the pressures to fill shifts at short notice.
+We maintained our overall position of registered nurse shift fill rate around the 95% fill rate across nights and dipped slighty as an overall position on days to around 90%.
+Temporary staffing spend and useage remains lower than at this time last year and there was no use of off framework agency nurses during the month.
+The quality indicators for January demonstrate that staffing levels have not had a detrimental effect on patient harm.
+Recommendation The Trust Board is requested recommendations as needed. d to note the con tents of the report and make Does this report mitigate BAF Objective No 5: Establish a substantive work force that reduces our risk included in the BAF expenditure on agency staff. or Trust Risk Registers? please outline Corporate Risk No 11: Failure t o assure safe nurs se staffing levels Resource implications None Level and Faustitutions!
+None Legal and Equality and Diversity implications None Strategic Objectives Safe, high quality care  Care at hor ne 🗆 Partners  Value colle agues 🗆 Resources